zhenhua-wang/emacs-websearch/README.md

 This is a simple package which let you search anything on web using emacs.
 It can be used with Vertico!
 Currently, it supports DuckDuckGo and Google.
 Other search engine would be added soon.

-The default brower can be changed by modifying `browse-url-browser-function`, e.g.
+The default browser can be changed by modifying the builtin variable in emacs `browse-url-browser-function`, e.g.

 - `(setq browse-url-browser-function 'xwidget-webkit-browse-url)`
 - `(setq browse-url-browser-function 'eaf-open-browser)`
+- `(setq browse-url-browser-function 'eww-browse-url)`
+- `(setq browse-url-browser-function 'browse-url-default-browser)`, external browsers, e.g. firefox.

 When there is no mark set, the default search term is set to `thing-at-point`.
 When envoked on an active region, the default serach term is set to the region's content.